Subaru-PFS/drp_doc/pipelineUser/calibs.rst

 Wavelength solutions are constructed using ``reduceArc.py`` [#]_::

     reduceArc.py /path/to/dataRepo --calib /path/to/calibRepo --rerun calib/arc --id field=ARC
-    sqlite3 /path/to/calibRepo/calibRegistry.sqlite3 'DELETE FROM detectormap; DELETE FROM detectormap_visit'
-    ingestCalibs.py /path/to/dataRepo --calib /path/to/calibRepo/path/to/dataRepo/rerun/calib/arc/DETECTORMAP/*.fits  --validity 1000
+    ingestPfsCalibs.py /path/to/dataRepo --calib /path/to/calibRepo /path/to/dataRepo/rerun/calib/arc/DETECTORMAP/*.fits  --validity 1000

-.. [#] The ``DetectorMap`` is more than just a wavelength solution
+.. [#] The ``DetectorMap`` is more than just a wavelength solution,
-       and hopefully this will soon become much more apparent, but currently this is its primary purpose.
+       but currently this is its primary purpose.
-.. [#] Like the fiber trace, it's possible this will have to be done independently for each science
+.. [#] Like the fiber profiles, it's possible this will have to be done independently for each science
        observation, since the line centroid might have subtle changes with changes in the cobra position.
        At the moment, we aren't dealing with these details, since we aren't using cobras.
 .. [#] This is a regular script; use ``-j`` for parallelism.

-Note that before ingesting the resultant detector map, we remove the one we used for bootstrapping.
-The need for this should be removed in the future, but currently it is necessary to prevent the two detector maps clashing.